-The Department of Communities and Justice should engage with Aboriginal stakeholders and community members to design and implement a system of data collection and reporting around all elements of the Aboriginal Child Placement Principle (ACPP).
-In particular, the data should address:

-- a) Aboriginal children's contact with their Aboriginal birth parents, siblings (including halfsiblings) and extended family, kin and community; - b) Aboriginal children's placement with siblings (including half-siblings); and - c) cultural planning for Aboriginal children in care, including information about who participated to develop a child's cultural plan, and what these cultural plans contain in relation to the five domains of the ACPP.

-Data collection and reporting on elements of the Aboriginal Child Placement Principle

-To examine data availability for reporting on compliance with the Aboriginal Child Placement Principle (ACPP), including consideration of contact with family, kin and community, placement with siblings and cultural planning.
+Recommendation 74 The Department of Communities and Justice should engage with Aboriginal stakeholders and community members to design and implement a system of data collection and reporting around all elements of the Aboriginal Child Placement Principle (ACPP).
+In particular, the data should address: a) Aboriginal children's contact with their Aboriginal birth parents, siblings (incl. halfsiblings), extended family, kin &amp; community; b) Aboriginal children's placement with siblings (including half-siblings); and c) cultural planning for Aboriginal children in care, including information about who participated to develop a child's cultural plan, and what these cultural plans contain in relation to the five domains of the ACPP.
+Response/Project Name Data collection and reporting on elements of the Aboriginal Child Placement Principle Project Description To examine data availability for reporting on compliance with the Aboriginal Child Placement Principle (ACPP), including consideration of contact with family, kin and community, placement with siblings and cultural planning.
 A nationally consistent approach to measuring the application of the five elements of the Principle is currently being considered by DCJ as part of the National Data Improvement Plan (NDIP) 2021-22 priority to develop Aboriginal and Torres Strait Islander Child Placement Principles indicators for reporting.
 The NDIP is led by the Children and Families Secretaries Strategic Information Group (SIG).

-NSW is working collaboratively with other jurisdictions and the Secretariat of National Aboriginal and Islander Child Care (SNAICC) through the Children and Families Secretaries group in the development of a national set of indicators to support implementation of the ACPP.
+Latest Update NSW is working collaboratively with other jurisdictions and the Secretariat of National Aboriginal and Islander Child Care (SNAICC) through the Children and Families Secretaries group in developing a national set of indicators to support implementation of the ACPP.
+Who is leading the response Department of Communities and Justice (DCJ) Project Status In Progress

-The Department of Communities and Justice should publish data on its compliance with all elements of the Aboriginal Child Placement Principle on an annual basis.

-Publication of data on compliance with the Aboriginal Child Placement Principle

-NSW will contribute to the national work being progressed under the Children and Families Secretaries' (CAFS) National Data Improvement Plan (NDIP) to develop and report on the 22 agreed Aboriginal and Torres Strait Islander Child Placement Principle (ATSICPP) Indicators.
+Recommendation 75 The Department of Communities and Justice should publish data on its compliance with all elements of the Aboriginal Child Placement Principle on an annual basis.
+Response/Project Name Publication of data on compliance with the Aboriginal Child Placement Principle Project Description NSW will contribute to the national work being progressed under the Children and Families Secretaries' (CAFS) National Data Improvement Plan (NDIP) to develop and report on the 22 agreed Aboriginal and Torres Strait Islander Child Placement Principle (ATSICPP) Indicators.
 These 22 indicators vary in the timeline to deliver due to availability and/or complexity.
 Consequently, development work for the 22 indicators have been broken up into three groups.
 Group 2 is being led by AIHW and 5/7 have already been published.
 Work is under way to refine the remaining 2/7 indicators.
 As a result of lack of national progress on the 9 Group 1 indicators due to different jurisdictional positions on the best approach, NSW has agreed to take the lead in progressing this work and is preparing a paper on a proposed way forward.
 Group 3 (6 indicators) will be progressed following completion of work on Groups 1 and 2.